tcbeatie/role_finder/README.md

    - **Call Loop Companies** processes all companies for this profile
    - **Merge Profile+Done** combines completion data with profile
    - **Call Send Email** delivers personalized digest to profile's email
+   - **Save Run Report** persists per-profile stats to `run_reports` table
-4. Loop advances to next profile after email sent
+4. Loop advances to next profile after run report is saved
+5. After all profiles complete: **Build Summary Email** sends an admin digest with grand totals across all profiles

 **Benefits**:
 - **No workflow duplication**: One set of workflows serves all users